fremantle-industries/tai/README.md

 Displays the live top of the order book for the configured feeds.
-It includes the time they were processed locally and if supported, the time they were sent from the exchange.
+It includes the time they were processed locally and if supported, the time they were sent from the venue.
 This allows you to monitor if a feed is under backpressure and starting to fall behind as it updates it's order books.

 ```